In this act Lily plays the role of a beautiful maiden whose vow of celibacy was broken and was punished with a hideous curse.

 In Greek mythology, Medusa was a monster often described as a winged human female with living venomous snakes as hair, gazers upon her face would turn to stone.

-To Trentmøller’s ‘Deceive You’, Lily will enchant and surprise audiences with her serpentine choreography and screaming headdress reveal.
+To Trentmøller’s ‘Deceive You’, Lily will enchant and surprise with her serpentine choreography and screaming headdress reveal.

 At the end of the act, Medusa survives and retrieves her own head.